waffle-gl/waffle/README.txt

-Waffle - a library for selecting GL API and window system at runtime
+Waffle - a library for selecting an OpenGL API and window system at runtime

 Summary
 =======

-Waffle is a cross-platform library that allows one to defer selection of GL API and of window system until runtime.
+Waffle is a cross-platform library that allows one to defer selection of an OpenGL API and of window system until runtime.
 For example, on Linux, Waffle enables an application to select X11/EGL with an OpenGL 3.3 core profile, Wayland with OpenGL ES2, and other window system / API combinations.

-Waffle's immediate goal is to enable Piglit [1] to test multiple GL flavors in a cross-platform way, and to allow each Piglit test to choose its GL API and window system at runtime.
-A future goal is to enable the ability to record (with another tool such APITrace [2]) an application's GL calls on one operating system or window system, and then replay that trace on a different system.
+Waffle's immediate goal is to enable Piglit [1] to test multiple OpenGL flavors in a cross-platform way, and to allow each Piglit test to choose its OpenGL API and window system at runtime.
+A future goal is to enable the ability to record (with another tool such APITrace [2]) an application's OpenGL calls on one operating system or window system, and then replay that trace on a different system.

 For more information, visit to Waffle's website.